kuwaai/genai-os/docker/README.md

 ```

 ### 3. Force Upgrade
-If your database is accidentally lost or damaged, you can force upgrade it
+If your database is accidentally lost or corrupted, you can reset the database by forcibly updating it
 Please make sure the system is running, then use the following command to force upgrade the database
 ```sh
 docker exec -it kuwa-multi-chat-1 docker-entrypoint force-upgrade